 Reportable Segment Performance

 To aid in the understanding of Ashland`s ongoing business performance, the results of Ashland`s reportable segments are described below on an adjusted basis.
 In addition, EBITDA, or adjusted EBITDA, is reconciled to operating income in Table 5, free cash flow and adjusted operating income are reconciled in Table 7, and adjusted income from continuing operations and adjusted diluted earnings per share are reconciled in Table 8 of this news release.
 (For a more detailed review of the segment results, please refer to the Investor Relations section of ashland.com to review the slides filed with the Securities and Exchange Commission in conjunction with this earnings release.)
 These adjusted results are considered non-GAAP financial measures.
-For a full description of the non-GAAP financial measures used, see the "Use of Non-GAAP Measures" section that further describes these adjustments below.
+For a full description of the non-GAAP financial measures used, see the "Use of Non-GAAP Measures" section that further describes these adjustments on page 4 and 5 of this news release.

-- The team demonstrated excellent progress on the cost reduction program.
-SG&A declined by $8 million, or nearly 100 basis points as a percentage of sales, compared to the prior year.
+- The team maintained excellent cost discipline while driving sales growth.
+SG&A declined $7 million and adjusted SG&A declined $8 million, or 150 basis points as a percentage of sales, compared to the prior year.

-- Operating income totaled $70 million for the current quarter compared to $89 million in the prior-year quarter; adjusted operating income totaled $90 million for the current quarter compared to $91 million in the prior-year quarter.
+- Operating income totaled $26 million for the current quarter compared to $42 million in the prior-year quarter.

-- Adjusted EBITDA totaled $148 million for the current quarter compared to $153 million in the prior-year quarter, including a $6 million negative impact from unfavorable foreign currency.
+- Adjusted EBITDA totaled $112 million for the current quarter compared to $105 million in the prior-year quarter, despite a $2 million negative impact from unfavorable foreign currency.

 Intermediates & Solvents

-- Reflects the results of the Lima, Ohio facility only; Marl now reported through discontinued operations.
+- Reflects the results of the Lima facility only; Marl now reported through discontinued operations.

 Balance Sheet and Cash Flow